 There's no cure for aging.
 But specific steps can slow the process and increase the chances of avoiding premature aging caused by free radicals.
 You can rescue your complexion.
 In addition to keeping a supply of the best anti-aging skincare products from Skin Perfection on-hand, other best practices include:

 Our bodies need to have antioxidants replenished continuously.
-If not, free radicals can get the upper hand.
-Oxidation can occur.
-When this happens, our fibroblast cells that generate collagen and elastin are cross-linked.
+If not, free radicals can get the upper hand, and oxidation can occur.
+For example, oxidation happens to apples that are exposed to air.

 Below are some examples of where you can get antioxidants naturally.
 Loading up on these substances can help your body win the battle over oxidative stress.
 If you cannot have a diet rich in natural sources of green leafy vegetables and fruit, take a vitamin supplement to help curb the effects of free radicals.

-They are found mainly in natural plants.
+Mostly plants!
 You will see them as Vitamin A (beta-carotene), C, and E (tocopherol).
 You may also see them as Astaxanthin, Lycopene, Resveratrol, Selenium, or Turmeric.